AJWest22/MS4/README.md

  - forms.py contains form data and deals with the backend of the forms, and pushing them to the database.
 Most of the apps on the site have a forms.py page, bar the basket app.
 The form.py file contains the form's structure and fields and some styling of the form fields coloring.

- - The env.py file that was created contains information regarding the database, deployment, and payment information, so has not been pushed to GitHub.
+ - The env.py file that was created contains security information regarding the database, deployment, and payment information, so has not been pushed to GitHub.

+ - A .gitignore file was created, and contains the env.py file amongst other files, that have not been pushed to GitHub.

  ### **Apps Made**